 Hill's Prescription Diet K/d Feline Vegetable & Tuna Stew includes the following:

-Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.Although not the first product listed (which is the most plentiful), Hill's Prescription Diet K/d Feline Vegetable & Tuna Stew does contain with its top ingredients pork liver, chicken and tuna which are considered quality protein sources.
+Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.Although not the first product listed (which is the most plentiful), Hill's Prescription Diet K/d Feline Vegetable & Tuna Stew does contain with its top ingredients pork liver, tuna and chicken which are considered quality protein sources.

 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.